Back to Blog

 You need to combine ecommerce data with non-Shopify sources - manual research, scraped sites, custom AI prompts - in ways that a verticalized tool can't anticipate.

-What to look for in a Clay alternative
+What to look for in a Clay-compatible customer intelligence layer

 Shopify-native, not Shopify-compatible.
 A real Shopify integration syncs customers, orders, and tags automatically.
 "Compatible" usually means CSV upload.